WtXXxxxww/DSA5205_p2/README.md

 ## 6. Conclusion & Future Work

 This project successfully implements an end-to-end quantitative trading strategy.
-The analysis reveals [**Here, you can add a brief summary of your results, e.g., "that the strategy outperformed the SPY benchmark on a risk-adjusted basis, generating a positive and statistically significant alpha."**].
+The analysis reveals that the strategy generated a positive monthly alpha of 1.25%, though it was not statistically significant.
+Furthermore, the strategy demonstrated significantly higher market risk than the benchmark, with a Beta of approximately 1.5.

 Potential areas for future improvement include:
 -   Expanding the asset pool to other sectors or markets.